mmesh/docs/docs/platform/administration/iam-acls.md

+---
+title: [IAM] ACLs Administration
+description: An ACL is defined as the set of nodes that a user will have access to.
+The administrator can manage the ACLs using mmeshctl or the mmesh webUI.
+---

 # IAM: ACLs

-An `ACL` controls the access to your nodes.
+An `ACL` controls access to your nodes.

-An ACL is defined with the set of nodes that the user will have access.
+An ACL is defined as the set of nodes that a user will have access to.

-The IAM subsystem of mmesh allows to manage the ACLs.
+The IAM subsystem of mmesh allows the management of the ACLs.

 > See [Identity and Access Management](/docs/platform/iam/authorization/#access-control-lists-acls) section to find more information about the mmesh authorization subsystem.